To and From – UK, Europe, US, Canada, and Australia

-For cash transfers “in minutes” to South Africa from the UK, WorldRemit is a very competitive option (you’ll pay about £9 GBP for sending 300 GBP).
+For cash transfers “in minutes” to South Africa from the UK, WorldRemit is a very competitive option.
 Remitly comes a close second, but the free transfers you can get from WorldRemit (see table below) make them an easy recommendation.

-For your large and extra large transfers (above £5000 GBP / R100,000 ZAR) XE and OFX offer similar rates but OFX has a physical office in London which make this an easy pick for superior customer service.
+For your large and extra large transfers (above £5000 GBP / R100,000 ZAR) its is hard to beat OFX especially with its customer support people in London and 24/7 telephone service.

 From South Africa to the UK